Jeffrothschild/ML_predictions_code/README.md

 A series of models were constructed for the paper.
 Sample code is provided for a single outcome variable (AM PRS score - labeled as AM_zq_score), but the same code was used for the other outcome variables.

-An example of participant data is also included, with the steps used to combine the diet, training, and subjective measures into a single data file.
+An example of participant data is also included with the steps used to combine the diet, training, and subjective measures into a single data file.